CAST: Jessica Rothe, Israel Broussard, Rachel Matthews, Ruby Modine, Rob Mello

 by Jim Wallace

-Happy Death Day (2017) has commonly been described as a crossbreeding of two 1990s movies, Groundhog Day (starring Bill Murray) and Scream (directed by Wes Craven), and that’s exactly what it is.
-Even its quality level combines those of the two: it’s a little better than Groundhog Day, which I’d give a B, but not as good as Scream, which I’d give an A. (Having a character reference Groundhog Day in a conversation with Tree makes this an homage rather than a rip-off.)
-Happy Death Day is a comedy-horror movie that doesn’t have quite enough comedy or quite enough horror, and if it did it would merit an A. (To be fair, combining horror and comedy into a balanced and effective mixture is extremely difficult.
-The only other successful examples I remember are the first two “Re-Animator” movies and the first two “Scream” movies.)
-But as it is, it’s a pretty good movie with some very clever plot twists that’s definitely worth seeing.
+Happy Death Day has commonly been described as a crossbreeding of two 1990s movies, Groundhog Day (starring Bill Murray) and Scream (directed by Wes Craven), and that’s exactly what it is.
+Even its quality level is a mixture of those of the two: it’s a little better than Groundhog Day but not as good as Scream.
+(Incidentally, having a character reference Groundhog Day in a conversation with Tree makes this an homage rather than a ripoff.)
+Happy Death Day is a comedy-horror movie that doesn’t have quite enough comedy or quite enough horror, and if it did it would be a very good movie.
+(To be fair, combining horror and comedy into a balanced and effective mixture is extremely difficult.)
+But as it is, it’s a pretty good movie with a solid emotional core and some very clever plot twists that’s definitely worth seeing.

-Stereotypical shallow, stuck-up sorority girl “Tree” (Theresa), played perfectly by Jessica Rothe, is murdered on her birthday—over and over again, because after each time being murdered she wakes up to relive the very same day.
+Shallow, stuck-up sorority girl “Tree” (Theresa), played perfectly by Jessica Rothe, is murdered on her birthday—over and over again, because after each time being murdered she wakes up to redo that birthday.
 And because she retains not only her memories of the previous death days but residual damage from the previous deaths, she must determine who her killer is to stop her murder and break the time loop.
 Happy Death Day’s writer, Scott Lobdell, wanted to “take the horror movie and slasher movie tropes and turn them upside down” by making the “mean girl” who gets murdered by the slasher and the “good girl” who survives the slasher (the “last girl”) the same person.
-And he did so by incorporating the premise of Groundhog Day, having the protagonist become a better person by having to repeat the same day again and again.
+And he did so by incorporating the premise of Groundhog Day, having the protagonist become a better person through redoing a day over and over.

-Tree becomes a better person by learning to heed the consequences of her actions.
-After all, the consequences of her actions are fatal for her that day—repeatedly.
-And because she must figure out who her murderer is to break the time loop, her having been rotten to so many persons creates a fairly large pool of suspects.
-So she transforms from the “mean girl” to the “good girl.”
-And in having her do so, the movie provides a clever allegory for college kids’ transition from teenhood to adulthood.
+Tree becomes a better person through redoing the same day by learning to heed the consequences of her actions.
+(After all, the consequences of her actions are fatal for her that day—repeatedly—and the fairly large pool of suspects created by her having been rotten to so many persons makes it difficult for her to figure out who her murderer is to break the time loop.)
+And her transforming from a “mean girl” into a “good girl” via a time loop is a clever allegory for college kids’ transition from teenhood to adulthood.
 Early adulthood is typically a time of life for socializing, dating, and self-discovery in which parental and societal safety nets mitigate consequences and allow one to learn via trial and error.
-This subtext and Rothe’s fine performance give the mostly light-hearted movie some depth and emotional resonance.
+This subtext and Rothe’s fine performance give the mostly lighthearted movie some depth and emotional resonance.

-⦁ Alternate ending: The original ending infuriated test audiences, so it was chopped ’n’ dropped like a tree.
+⦁ Alternate ending (2:22): The original ending infuriated test audiences, so it was chopped ’n’ dropped like a tree.
 Get it?
 Tree?